Rosneft board member rejects criticism of TNK-BP buyout

-* Coming up: U.S. Feb nonfarm payrolls at 1330 GMT (Updates throughout, moves dateline from MELBOURNE)

-MOSCOW Oct 4 Rosneft's buyout of minority shareholders in TNK-BP Holding is in line with the law and good corporate governance practice, a board member of the energy giant said On Friday, rejecting complaints that the price is not high enough.
+MOSCOW Rosneft's (ROSN.MM) buyout of minority shareholders in TNK-BP Holding TNBP.MM is in line with the law and good corporate governance practice, a board member of the energy giant said On Friday, rejecting complaints that the price is not high enough.

 Rosneft said on Monday it planned to buy out the remaining holders of ordinary shares in TNK-BP Holding for about $1.5 billion, at a rate of 67 roubles ($2.07) per share and 55 roubles per preferred share.